 I sat back and mulled the situation over for a few days.
 I am putting my new strategy into effect this week, but first I wanted to share with you how I got off track, in case it helps you.

-- I gradually began responding to their complaints, whines, and mealtime meltdowns with too much empathy and not enough, “Do not ever look at a meal someone cooked for you and tell them it looks ‘really ugly.'”
+- We gradually began responding to their complaints, whines, and mealtime meltdowns with too much empathy and not enough, “We don’t complain about meals others cook for us.”

 - I began repeating myself over and over and over again.
 Instead of letting my “no” be a “no” I kept using every situation as a teaching opportunity even though they already knew the lesson.
 Essentially, I lectured instead of just dealing with the issue.

-- I got weary of requiring first-time obedience.
+- We grew weary of requiring first-time obedience.
 Instead of making eye contact, asking for a “yes, mommy” and then having a consequence for disobedience, I waited around, hoped they’d comply, then did something about past the point for it to be effective.